Every Ice-based application needs to initialize the Ice run time, and this initialization returns an

 Before leaving your program, you must call

 destroy method is responsible for finalizing the Ice run time.
-In particular,
+In particular, in an Ice server,

-The general shape of our Ice MATLAB application is therefore:
+The general shape of our application becomes: